Elizabeth Coleman Visionary Leadership Award

 The selected individual will be an engaged citizen who has successfully demonstrated the willingness to step forward and take risks in order to solve problems and achieve results in the areas of education, government, the arts and sciences, or industry.

-Established by parents of a Bennington alumna from the Class of 2000, the annual $5,000 award has no restrictions on how it may be used.
-The 2018 honoree will be announced in the fall and will be invited to campus to meet with current students, allowing them to connect with an exceptional leader who is affiliated with the College.
+Established by the parents of a Bennington College graduate, the annual $5,000 award has no restrictions on how it may be used.
+The 2019 honoree will be announced in the fall and will be invited to campus to meet with current students, allowing them to connect with an exceptional leader who is affiliated with the College.